Startups made easy. Sorted.

 Tax relief under the RDEC scheme

 The RDEC rate of tax relief is a flat 13%.
-However, the amount of tax credit you can actually claim is lower, because it takes into account the rate of Corporation Tax (currently 19%).
+However, the amount of tax credit you can actually claim is lower, because it takes into account the rate of Corporation Tax (19% for companies with profits under £50k and 25% for companies with profits over £250k).
 This means that the ‘effective tax benefit’ you can claim is 10.53% of your total R&D spend.

 So, while the official RDEC rate is 13%, the effective tax benefit you can claim under RDEC is 10.53%.